+How could this be?
+What happened to her?
 Who can I speak with to confirm if this post is true?

 Six months before our wedding, she was gone.
 The woman I had fallen in love with, the one that brought me light and joy, had left me standing in my mother’s kitchen heartbroken and confused about what caused her death.